Jul 11, 2023

 What Are SOOW Wires?

-An SOOW cable is made from flexible copper conductor strands.
+An SOOW cable is a multi-conductor power cable, commonly used as a power supply cable, made from flexible copper conductor strands.
 This wire type is portable, allowing you to use it with many different portable pieces of equipment and tools.
 A cable’s size can vary, with the number of conductors inside the cable ranging from a minimum of two conductors and a maximum of 40.
 Each letter in SOOW stands for particular cable properties:

 - S: S stands for service, marking it as a service cable.